 Unfortunately, most of that insurance protection is for the Uber or Lyft driver, and not for the passengers that driver is carrying around.
 If you are a passenger in the vehicle and are injured in an accident, your coverage options and opportunities may still be more limited than you would expect.
 Finding out about that before you use a ride-share service is a great idea, but it is not always practical.
 It is also not something most people think of, and that can mean they end up with a serious concern and the need of a legal professional so they can move toward recovering damages based on their injury.

 If you or someone you love has been involved in a Ride Share Miami car accident or anywhere in South Florida, you need an experienced car accident lawyer in Miami on your side.
-Contact the Law Offices of Victor Dante to learn more about all of your legal options.
+Contact the Dante Law Firm, P.A. to learn more about all of your legal options.